SQE preparation courses

 You could take an undergraduate law degree that includes preparation for SQE1, or an LLM that includes preparation for both SQE1 and SQE2.

 Nottingham Trent University has various courses on offer, including its PGDip Professional Legal Practice: SQE1 Preparation Course.
-This course will prepare candidates to take SQE1 via the study of the six subject areas that make up the first assessment – the teaching will be conducted via lectures, weekly workshops, and e-learning activities, as well as formative assessments throughout.
+This course prepares candidates to take SQE1 via the study of the six subject areas that make up the first assessment – the teaching will be conducted via lectures, weekly workshops, and e-learning activities, as well as formative assessments throughout.

 There are also specific courses on offer for non-law graduates that act as conversion courses – for example, The University of Law’s MA Law (SQE1).
 These courses will help non-law graduates to develop the key professional skills and behaviours that lawyers need to succeed in the profession, on top of the skills required to sit and pass SQE1 and opportunities to complete QWE.